ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

   The list of External Links at the bottom of the page indicates the external Webservices in which the name may exist.
 You can make use of those to create a local classification by following these steps.

-1. Click the [Refresh/pull GlobalNames] link.
+Click the [Refresh/pull GlobalNames] link.

-2. Available classifications from the Webservice taxonomies will be presented.
+Available classifications from the Webservice taxonomies will be presented.

   ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/taxonomy_pull_global_names.png)

-3. Select the preferred webservice and click [Clone Classification].
+Select the preferred webservice and click [Clone Classification].

   ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/taxonomy_preferred_webservice.png)

-4. Select the preferred local Source: Arctos, Arctos Plants, or WoRMS (via Arctos).
+Select the preferred local Source: Arctos, Arctos Plants, or WoRMS (via Arctos).
 Note the cautions about the taxon cloning process in the red box.
 Only the listed ranks will transfer from the selected source to the local classification.
 These ranks are used to build the classification for the name created and are important tools for discovery of objects.
 If any are missing, you can add them on the next screen.

   ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/taxonomy_create_clone.png)

-5. After selecting the Source, click “Create cloned classification.”
+After selecting the Source, click “Create cloned classification.”
-6. Enter the Non-Classification Terms (these are not cloned and must be entered manually).
+Enter the Non-Classification Terms (these are not cloned and must be entered manually).
 The following terms are created by the user and are selected from the drop-down in the "Item Type" field.
-  •	nomenclatural_code controls how display_name is suggested and helps format display.
+  •	**nomenclatural_code** controls how display_name is suggested and helps format display.
 Most common values are “ICZN” and “ICNB.”
 This is a mandatory field.
-  •	author_text is the author of ICZN names, or the species author of ICBN names.
+  •	**author_text** is the author of ICZN names, or the species author of ICBN names.
 Always include the author (with or without parentheses as appropriate) unless no author is given.
 It will be added to the display_name.
-  •	infraspecific_author is the author of the infraspecific epithet in ICBN names.
+  •	**infraspecific_author** is the author of the infraspecific epithet in ICBN names.
-  •	taxon-status is controlled by a code table.
+  •	**taxon-status** is controlled by a code table.
 While this is not mandatory, it is extremely helpful to users to know if the taxon is valid or not.
-  •	source_authority should list the publication, website or other authority for the taxon.
+  •	**source_authority** should list the publication, website or other authority for the taxon.
 When classifications are cloned from a Webservice, listing the Webservice name is appropriate.
 The taxon authority table lists authorities recommended and used by current Arctos collection managers.
-  •	remark is an open field for any comment that will be helpful to Arctos users.
+  •	**remark** is an open field for any comment that will be helpful to Arctos users.

+  The order of these terms is unimportant, and un-paired terms will be ignored and deleted when you save the record.

   ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/taxonomy_non_classification_terms.png)

-  The order of these terms is unimportant, and un-paired terms will be ignored and deleted when you save the record.

-7. Review the uploaded Classification terms for accuracy.
+Review the uploaded **Classification Terms** for accuracy.
   • The order of these terms is important, more inclusive terms (eg, kingdom) should be at the top and progress through more specific terms (eg, subspecies) at the bottom.
   • Drag the rows to sort them.
   • Term Type will be ignored if the associated Term field is empty.